 【Nigiri sushi: Ebi/Kani】

-Kuruma ebi is considered the most delicious of all shrimp species.
-In general, the umami of shrimp is related to betaine and trimethylamine oxide as well as amino acids.
+Kuruma ebi is often regarded as one of the most flavorful shrimp species.
+In general, the characteristic taste of shrimp is associated with compounds such as betaine, trimethylamine oxide, and various amino acids.

 【Trivia】